cyew3/oneVPL-intel-gpu/documentation/mediasdkhevcfei-man.md

 `Header.BufferId` | Buffer ID, must be `MFX_EXTBUFF_HEVCFEI_ENC_CTRL`.
 `SearchPath` | This value specifies search path.<br><br> 0x00 - default; <br> 0x01 - diamond search;<br> 0x02 - exhaustive, aka full search.
 `LenSP` | This value defines number of search units in search path.
 If adaptive search is enabled it starts after this number has been reached.
 Valid range [1,63].
 `RefWidth, RefHeight` | These values specify width and height of search region in pixels.
 They should be multiple of 4.
-Maximum allowed region is 64x32 for one direction and 32x32 for bidirectional search.
+Minimum allowed region is 20x20.
+Maximum allowed is 64x32 for one direction and 32x32 for bidirectional search.
 `SearchWindow` | This value specifies one of the predefined search path and window size.<br><br> 0x00 - not use predefined search window;<br> 0x01 - Tiny – 4 SUs 24x24 window diamond search;<br> 0x02 - Small – 9 SUs 28x28 window diamond search;<br> 0x03 - Diamond – 16 SUs 48x40 window diamond search;<br> 0x04 - Large Diamond – 32 SUs 48x40 window diamond search;<br> 0x05 - Exhaustive – 48 SUs 48x40 window full search.
 `NumMvPredictors[2]` | Number of L0/L1 MV predictors provided by the application.
 Up to four predictors are supported.
 `MultiPred[2]` | If this value is equal to zero, then no internal MV predictors will be used.
 Set it to 1 to enable additional (spatial) MV predictors from neighbor CUs.
 Note, that disabling internal MV predictors can severely degrade video quality.